Thibaultfq/virtual-sports/src/members/looking-for-experts.md

   url: ''
 ---

-# We are still looking for academic experts to join the Virtual Sports Network!
+# We are still looking for academic experts to join the Virtual Sports Research Network!